katowulf/Firebase.getAsArray/README.md

 # Firebase.getAsArray

+**This uses an outdated version of the Firebase SDK and is no longer applicable.**

 A simple library to demonstrate how arrays can be synchronized to a real-time, distributed system like Firebase.

 This library demonstrates the following best practices for using arrays with collaborative, real-time data: